nationalarchives/ds-caselaw-data-enrichment-service/README.md

 - a document we expect to have been enriched, has not been enriched as expected.
 - an AWS error alert for a lambda function has been raised to us (probably through email notification subscription)

-The main ways we have to debug are to look at logs for `lambda` functions and data stored in `s3` buckets but we need appropriate information to find these in AWS first.
+The main ways we have to debug are to look at `AWS` [logs](https://eu-west-2.console.aws.amazon.com/cloudwatch/home?region=eu-west-2#logsV2:log-groups) for `lambda` functions and data stored in [s3 buckets](https://s3.console.aws.amazon.com/s3/buckets?region=eu-west-2) but we need appropriate information to find these in AWS first.

 ### Getting information to investigate in AWS